robashton/blog/input/pages/Purerl Updates - Monitors in Stetson and Pinto/content.markdown

 ```

-In our *Loop.init*, we'll get our own typed process *(Process DataStreamMessage)*, invoking 'send' on this gives us a function of type (Msg -> Effect Unit) so we'll compose that with a constructor for our own data type (Data) giving us the correct function type of *(Binary -> Effect Unit)*
+In our *Loop.init*, we'll get our own typed process *(Process DataStreamMessage)*, invoking '*Process.send*' on this gives us a function of type (Msg -> Effect Unit) so we'll compose that with a constructor for our own data type (Data) giving us the correct function type of *(Binary -> Effect Unit)*

 Using *Gen.monitor* with the server name of *MonitorExample*, we can detect when that process dies - there are two effectful callbacks for this, one for when the process dies and one for if the process is already down (there is no pid to monitor).